tannerhorton/nonprofit_success_prediction/README.md

-# Non-Profit Proposal Success Prediction
+# Predicting the Success of Non-Profit Proposals
 Create a binary classifier that can predict whether applicants will be successful if funded by nonprofit foundation using machine learning.

 ## Background